UT-Covid/SEIR-Austin/README.md

 Two input files are used:
 1. Hospital data with admission, recoveries and deaths.
 2. Mobility data with 7 variables
+3. ICU data file for dashboard (not used in main model)

 ## Run
 Main run file is run-seir.R